oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ## 4. Backup Env
-All the condig related to the server can be exported to save the configuration as backup and imported in another server.
+All the config related to the server can be exported to save the configuration as backup or imported in another server.

 * Go to the left pane menu **Settings**: